yilgara/ai-powered-data-analyst/README.md

 ### 2. **Data Processing**
 - View filtered, and cleaned versions of your data
 - The system automatically excludes identifier columns (IDs, names) that aren't suitable for visualization
-- Apply date filters if your data contains temporal information
+- Apply date, categorical and numerical filters if your data contains temporal information

 ### 3. **Explore Visualizations**
 - **Numerical Analysis**: Generate histograms for numerical columns